jyelewis/json-to-ts/README.md

 *The application must be built before tests can run*

-To run, cd to 'tests' then run 'yarn install && yarn test' to run all tests
+Run `./test.sh` to build & execute all tests